ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ```
 The above method sovles our problem in O(NK) time.

-We can potentially do better by instead of iterating over every element for k times, we can create a window of size k and calculate its sum by moving the window forward.
+We can potentially do better by instead of iterating over every element for k times, we can create a window of size k and calculate it's sum by moving the window forward.
 Initialy the window lies from 0 to k.
-We clculate the sum in this.
+We calculate the sum in this.
 Now as we move forward, the window lies from 1 to k+1 and then from 2 to k+2 until we iterate till n-k to n.
-Now when moving forward we need not calculate the entire window sum from sratch in O(1) time.
-We can instead do this by adding the incoming index in the window and subtracting the first index of the window.
+While moving forward we need not calculate the entire window sum from sratch in O(1) time, rather we can do this by adding the incoming index in the window and subtracting the first outgoing index of the window.
 For example when moving from 0->k to 1->(k+1), we can simply just add arr[k+1] and subtract arr[0] from current sum.
 This has been illustrated below:
 1. We compute the sum of first k elements out of n terms using a linear loop and store the sum in variable maxSum.
-2. Then we will iterate linearly over the array till it reaches the end and simultaneously keep track of maxSum.
+2. Then we will iterate linearly over the array till it reaches the end and simultaneously keep track of maxSum for every window.
-3. To get the current sum of block of k elements just subtract the first element from the previous currSum and add the next element to it.
+3. To get the current sum just subtract the first element from the previous currSum and add the next incoming element to it.
 ```java
 int maxSum = 0;
 int currSum = 0;